 The Tate Modern states that Modernism refers to a global movement in society and culture that from the early decades of the twentieth century sought a new alignment with the experience and values of modern industrial life.

-Building on late nineteenth-century precedents, artists around the world used new imagery, materials and techniques to create artworks that they felt better reflected the realities and hopes of modern societies.
+Building on late nineteenth-century precedents, artists around the world used new imagery, materials, and techniques to create artworks that they felt better reflected the realities and hopes of modern societies.

 One of the pioneers of modern art is Marcel Duchamp.
 By challenging the very notion of art, his first readymade artworks shocked people at the time.
 In his insistence that art should be driven by ideas above all, Duchamp is generally considered to be the father of Conceptual art due to his unorthodox ideas.
-His refusal to follow a conventional artistic path, matched only by a horror of repetition which accounts for the relatively small number of works.
+His refusal to follow a conventional artistic path is matched only by a horror of repetition which accounts for the relatively small number of works.

-Fountain 1951
+Marcel Duchamp, Fountain 1951

 Similarly, Mondrian was an important player when cubism took off.
 Cubism was the fracturing or breaking apart of the subject matter.
 His version had geometric abstraction mixed with minimalism and few primary colors.

-Salvador Dali, “The Persistence of Memory” make us aware that time is a construct and that our imagination comes up with ideas like it.
+Salvador Dali, “The Persistence of Memory” makes us aware that time is a construct and that our imagination comes up with ideas like it.
 To Dali, it was an intense image that seemed to warp time and space.
 Such a thought can similarly be explained by the theory of relativity and Dali put these thoughts on a canvas.

 Roy Lichtenstein Drowning Girl 1963 Oil and synthetic polymer paint on canvas

-In India, modern art was a rejection of western academic art styles.
+In India, modern art was a rejection of Western academic art styles.
 It can be said that the movement started in Bengal when artists like Rabindranath Tagore and Abanindranath Tagore in theory decolonized themselves.
 The Bengal school was revivalist and derivative.
-After rejecting European styles, they decided to look back at the folk artists and imitated their styles.
-For example, Jamini Roy who was made money as a portrait painter decided to change his style and draw in the style of folk artists because it was deemed to be different.
+After rejecting European styles, they decided to look back at the folk artists and imitate their styles.
+For example, Jamini Roy who made money as a portrait painter decided to change his style and draw in the style of folk artists because it was deemed to be different.

 Jamini Roy Dancing Gopini Tempera on board